Question: What's the difference between manual and chemical exfoliation?

 Chemical

-In my experience, I prefer chemical exfoliation over manual exfoliation because manual exfoliation is too harsh for my skin.
-It seems like chemical exfoliants would be the harsh ones, but they are actually a bit gentler (in my opinion) because they don’t cause a lot of physical irritation like manual exfoliation.
+In my experience, I prefer chemical exfoliation over manual exfoliation because manual exfoliation can be too harsh.
+It seems like chemical exfoliants would be the harsh ones, but they are actually a bit gentler (in my opinion) because they don’t cause a lot of the physical irritation you can get from manual exfoliation.
 While manual exfoliation depends on scrubbing and rubbing to remove dead skin cells, chemical exfoliation seems to just melt or dissolve the dead skin cells from your skin.

 One type of exfoliation isn't necessarily better than the other.
 How you respond to manual or chemical exfoliation all depends on your skin.
 Either way, it's important to realize that exfoliating, especially with chemicals, will make your skin more sensitive to the sun.
-If you include exfoliation in your routine, it is prudent to include a good sunscreen as well (though you should probably be wearing sunscreen anyway).
+If you include exfoliation in your routine, it is prudent to include a good sunscreen as well.

 Back « Skin FAQ